 How do you actually format this partnership with your competitors?
 There are a few ways that you can structure this relationship to financially benefit from working with your competition.

 One of the most common competitor relationships revolves around contracting.
 This involves you being a contractor for one of your competitors.
 This is usually done behind the scenes and the customer usually doesn’t know that you’re the one completing the job.
 This type of relationship is extremely common in the service industry and the trade industry.
-If you’re in the marking world, you may have heard this being referred to as white labeling.
+If you’re in the marketing world, you may have heard this being referred to as white labeling.

 For example, let’s say you offer professional snow removal services and become a contractor for a full-service landscaping company.
 Now, the landscaping company can offer snow removal services to their clients but you’re going to be the one actually doing the work.
 This benefits you because the landscaping company is the one building the relationship with the client, signing the client, and collecting payment from the client.
 All you have to do is remove the snow and you get paid.